hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 There are (at least) two layers of messages that combine to enable self-sovereign identity Agent-to-Agent communications.
 At the highest level (that we are considering) are Application messages - messages sent between Identities to accomplish some shared goal.
 For example, establishing a connection between identities, issuing a Verifiable Credential from an Issuer to a Holder or even the simple delivery of a text Instant Message from one person to another.

 Application Layer Messages are delivered via the second, lower layer of messaging - Transport.
-Transport messages are wrappers (envelopes) around Application Layer messages that are used to route the App message through an arbitrarily complex web of Agents from the Sender to the Receiver for processing.
+Transport messages are wrappers (envelopes) around Application Layer messages that are used to route an encrypted version of the App message through an arbitrarily complex web of Agents from the Sender to the Receiver for processing.

 This HIPE focuses on Transport Layer Messaging - routing messages.
-The goal is to define the rules that domains must adhere to enable to have Application Layer messages delivered from a Sending Agent to a Receiver Agent in a secure and privacy-preserving way.
+The goal is to define the rules that domains must adhere to enable to have Application Layer messages delivered from a Sending Agent to a Receiver Agent in a secure and privacy-preserving manner.

 # Motivation
 [motivation]: #motivation

 The purpose of this HIPE is to define the Transport Layer Messaging such that we can ignore the transport of messages as we discuss the much richer Application Layer Messaging types and interactions.
 That is, we can assume that there is no need to include in an Application Layer message anything about how to route the message to the Receiver - it just magically happens.
-Alice (via her Edge Agent) sends a message to Bob, and (because of implementations based on this HIPE) we can ignore how the actually message got to Bob's Edge Agent.
+Alice (via her Edge Agent) sends a message to Bob, and (because of implementations based on this HIPE) we can ignore how the actual message got to Bob's Edge Agent.

 Put another way - this HIPE is about envelopes.
-It defines a way to put a message - any message - into an envelope, put it into an outbound mailbox and have it magically appear in the Receiver's inbound mailbox.
+It defines a way to put a message - any message - into an envelope, put it into an outbound mailbox and have it magically appear in the Receiver's inbound mailbox in a secure and privacy-preserving manner.
 Once we have that, we can focus on letters and not how letters are sent.

 Most importantly for Agent to Agent interoperability, this HIPE clearly defines the assumptions necessary to deliver a message from one domain to another - e.g. what exactly does Alice have to know about Bob's domain to send Bob a message?
 Fewer constraints are put on messages moving within a domain, allowing for more elaborate capabilities that are implementation specific - and yet still interoperable.